Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

-\begin{lemma} Assume that~$A$ is a complete Noetherian local $\cO$-algebra.
-If $\pi$ and $\pi'$ are objects of $\cA_{A}$, with $\pi$ being finitely generated and $\pi'$ being countably generated, then each $\Ext^i_{\cA_{A}}(\pi,\pi')$ is a countably generated $A$-module. \end{lemma} \begin{proof} Since~$A$ is Noetherian, every submodule of a countably generated $A$-module is countably generated.
-Since $\pi$ is finitely generated, and thus finitely presented by Theorem~\ref{thm:noetherian}, a standard dimension-shifting argument reduces us to checking the claim in the case when $\pi = \cInd_{KZ}^G V,$ for some finitely generated $A$-module $V$ endowed with a smooth $KZ$-action.
+\begin{lemma} Let~$A$ be a complete Noetherian local $\cO$-algebra.
+If $\pi$ and $\pi'$ are objects of $\cA_{A}$, with $\pi$ being finitely generated and $\pi'$ being countably generated, then each $\Ext^i_{\cA_{A}}(\pi,\pi')$ is a countably generated $A$-module. \end{lemma} \begin{proof} Since $\pi$ is finitely generated, and thus finitely presented by Theorem~\ref{thm:noetherian}, a standard dimension-shifting argument (using the fact that since~$A$ is Noetherian, every submodule of a countably generated $A$-module is countably generated) reduces us to checking the claim in the case when $\pi = \cInd_{KZ}^G V,$ for some finitely generated $A$-module $V$ endowed with a smooth $KZ$-action.
 We then consider the isomorphisms

 where $W$ runs over the finitely generated $A[KZ]$-submodules of~$\pi'$.
-(The first isomorphism is by~\eqref{eqn:ext adjunction}, and the last isomorphism is proved in the same way as Lemma~\ref{lem:ext and colimits}.)
-The directed set of such $W$ contains a countable cofinal subset, since $\pi'$ is countably generated, and thus the lemma follows from the fact that each $\Ext^i_{\cC_{A}}(V,W)$ is finitely generated, by Lemma~\ref{lem:extKZ}. \end{proof} We will sometimes make use of the following comparison (due to Pa\v{s}k\={u}nas) between Ext groups in the locally admissible and smooth categories.
+(The first isomorphism is~\eqref{eqn:ext adjunction}, and the last isomorphism is Lemma~\ref{lem:ext and colimits}.)
+The directed set of such $W$ contains a countable cofinal subset, since $\pi'$ is countably generated, and thus the lemma follows from the fact that each $\Ext^i_{\cC_{A}}(V,W)$ is finitely generated over~$A$, by Lemma~\ref{lem:extKZ}. \end{proof} We will sometimes make use of the following comparison (due to Pa\v{s}k\={u}nas when~$A = \cO$) between Ext groups in the locally admissible and smooth categories.